 \subsection{Altitude Controllers}

-In order to control the autonomous airship's altitude, the commands are provided in terms of motor voltages, $u \in [-u_{\max},u_{\max}]$ $[V]$, with $u_{max} = 3.3$ $[V]$.
+In order to control the airship's altitude, the commands are provided in terms of motor voltages, $u \in [-u_{\max},u_{\max}]$ $[V]$, with $u_{max} = 3.3$ $[V]$.
 The larger the absolute value of $u$, the more thrust the propellers provide, and therefore, the greater the acceleration of the blimp will be.
-The sign of the voltage does not represent the polarity of the electric signal, but the direction in which the airship is moving.
-Thus, when $u>0$, the robot moves upwards and, when $u<0$, the robot moves downwards, with the shaft rotated $180\degree$.

-To determine the required control actions for tracking an arbitrary reference altitude, $h_{\textit{ref}}$, we process the readings from the Infineon Position2Go airborne radar to get an estimate of the current height of the blimp, $h_{\textit{curr}}$ \cite{Wessendorp2021}.
-Specifically, the range-Doppler algorithm \cite{Winkler2007RangeDD} is used for the processing.
+When $u>0$, the robot moves upwards and, when $u<0$, the robot moves downwards, with the shaft rotated $180\degree$.
+To determine the required control actions for tracking an arbitrary reference altitude $h_{\textit{ref}}$, we process the readings from the radar to get an estimate of the current altitude $h_{\textit{curr}}$ of the blimp~\cite{Wessendorp2021} -- the range-Doppler algorithm~\cite{Winkler2007RangeDD}, along with a median filter, is used to estimate the altitude.

-Afterward, a median filter and a moving average filter are used to decrease the signal noise and remove possible outliers.
 Then, to effectively track an arbitrary altitude command, we design a controller that provides a mapping between the altitude error, $h_{\textit{ref}}-h_{\textit{curr}}$, and the motor voltages, $u$, such that the former is minimized.
 We consider three distinct approaches for benchmarking purposes: a linear PID, an artificial neural network, and a spiking neural network.